Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation

 \subsection{Ablation Studies}

-To better understand the effect of key design choices in PIDDM, we perform ablations on five factors: teacher sampling steps \(N_s\); distillation weight \(\lambda_{\text{train}}\); inference weight \(\lambda_{\text{infer}}\); diffusion schedule (VP, sub-VP, linear); and advanced distillation variants (Rectified Flow, DMD).
+To better understand the effect of key design choices in PIDDM, we perform ablations on five factors: teacher sampling steps \(N_s\); distillation weight \(\lambda_{\text{train}}\); inference weight \(\lambda_{\text{infer}}\); diffusion schedule (VP, sub-VP, linear); and advanced distillation variants (Rectified Flow, DMD, Consistency Model).
 Figure~\ref{fig:ablation_study} presents three key ablation studies on the Darcy dataset.
-Panel (a) shows that increasing the teacher model’s sampling steps $N_s$ consistently improves both generative quality and physical alignment, as reflected by lower MMSE, SMSE, and PDE residuals of the distilled student—highlighting the importance of high-fidelity supervision.
+Panel (a) shows that increasing the teacher model's sampling steps $N_s$ consistently improves both generative quality and physical alignment, as reflected by lower MMSE, SMSE, and PDE residuals of the distilled student, highlighting the importance of high-fidelity supervision.
 Panels (b) and (c) examine the impact of the PDE loss weight during distillation and inference, respectively.
-A moderate weight significantly reduces the PDE residual, but an overly large weight leads to a slight degradation in MMSE and SMSE.
-This trade-off arises from the numerical approximation errors introduced by finite difference discretizations.
-Overall, these results suggest that while stronger PDE guidance improves physical consistency, excessively large weights can harm statistical fidelity due to discretization-induced bias.
-These ablation studies show potential limitations such as reliance on a pre-trained teacher model, and sensitivity to the choice of PDE loss weight.
+We observe that across a wide range of weights, all metrics achieve strong performance.
+In particular, compared with baselines in Table~\ref{tab:downstream_evaluations}, the PDE error is reduced by an order of magnitude.
+This improvement is consistent with the design goal of enforcing PDE constraints on final generated samples rather than posterior-mean surrogates.